The dreaded rotator cuff injury…

 For example, all you benchers or squatters out there, if you have a hard time getting your arms back without weight, and now you add weight, you’re going to have a problem.
 Or if you’re a swimmer and you have a hard time being able to place both your arms over your head with ease, you’re going to have a problem.

-So how do we create the needed prerequisites?
+If your shoulder doesn't have the prerequisites to do the job we're asking it to do, how do we get them?
 We use isometrics for rotation of the shoulder.
-Typically lack of internal rotation is the biggest culprit, so first up we’re going attack that.
+Typically lack of internal rotation is the biggest culprit, so we’re going attack that in two simple steps:

 Both of these exercises may seem simple, but that doesn’t mean they’re not effective.
 The fact is, make the joints do what they’’re meant to do and good things start to happen.